Need to know

 If you're unable to process a credit card chargeback, you'll need to register with the travel agent's external administrator as an unsecured creditor.
 This places you in a queue to get your money back, behind secured creditors, such as staff and shareholders.

 Be careful with cancelled bookings that were arranged by a travel agent that subsequently went broke.
-Following the collapse of online travel agent Fly365, CHOICE saw an example where a person requested a refund, only to lose their money when that refund was transferred to Fly365.
+Following the collapse of online travel agent Fly365, CHOICE saw an example where a person requested a refund, only to lose their money when that refund was transferred back to Fly365.

 Rebooking or asking if the airline can hold your credit voucher may be a better option in this case.